sangeethnandakumar/ProWebAPI/README.md

 | Global Exception Handler | Enables standard error response for any 500 server errors
 | Response Casing | Pascal casing with Newtonsoft
 | OAuth v2 | Add support for OAuth from other repo (No imp here)
-| EF Core With UnitOfWork And Constrains | Easy CRUD using EF Core
+| EF Core Repo structing | UnitOfWork implementation and auto disposal
-| Redis Cache | Implementing caching with Redis
+| Redis Cache | Implementing caching with Redis (In Prog..)

 # Swagger
 Install Swagger